-Smart Consultants Clarify First
+Smart Business Folks Clarify First

 This is where including comments like: “Hey, Judith — can you check this out and let me know what is involved?
 Thanks for your help!” works wonders.
-Heck, it took me only a couple seconds to type that!
+Heck, it took me only a couple of seconds to type that!

-If the topic is that which I know requires immediate action, to avoid any possible misunderstanding, I will send a follow-up email asking for specific direction.
-As a result another email that can be avoided if the Sender let me know why they forwarded that email to me.
+If the topic is one that I know requires immediate attention, to avoid any possible misunderstanding, I will send a follow-up email asking for specific direction.
+Another added email.
+If only the Sender had told me why they forwarded that particular email to me.

 The moral of this story is…

 Consider the other side in everything you do.
-You do that by taking the time necessary to type a simple sentence or two to make sure your requests are explained and understood.
+You accomplish that by taking the time necessary to type a simple sentence or two to make sure your requests are explained and understood.